CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Buyback: With a Lemon Law buyback, the dealer provides you a reasonable allowance for the purchase price, payments made, down payment, sales tax, registration, and other incidental fees in exchange for getting the car back.
 While you probably won’t get a full refund for everything spent, there’s a specific Lemon Law buyback formula used to determine what you would be owed.

-Cash and keep settlement: In some minor Lemon Law cases, it makes sense to take a cash and keep settlement.
+Cash and keep settlement: In some cases, it makes sense to take a cash and keep settlement.
 In these situations, you keep the vehicle with the defect, but you receive some monetary compensation for your troubles.

 No matter which option you prefer, it’s always best to have a Lemon Law lawyer working on the case.
 A Lemon Law attorney understands the state regulations and can ensure you get every penny you deserve.